Cycle

 Bike parking

 Aside from on-street bike racks provided by Council, Transport for NSW maintains 12 bike lockers at Bondi Junction.
-A shared bike shed along Grafton Street is also under development.
+A shared bike shed on Grafton Street is also available.
+A physical Opal card is needed for access.
+Don't forget to register your Opal card.

 If you have an idea of a location that could benefit from on-street bike parking, please email Transport at Council transport@waverley.nsw.gov.au.